alextanhongpin/go-hook/README.md

 **EventCreator:** The service that is responsible for producing the events.
 It will call the **Worker** to process the requests asynchronously.
 **Worker:** The worker receives events from **EventCreator**, and is responsible for sending the messages to **Subscriber**.
 **Subscriber:** Clients that subscribes to the webhook event.
 The list is dynamic, and the client can only receive events the moment they are subscribed.
+**Registrator:** The place to register new client endpoints.
+The registrator provides APIs for clients to add/remove the webhook endpoints dynamically.
+The registrator will dynamically dispatch the new endpoints to the workers through pub/sub to notify them of the new endpoints.

 ## Design